GoogleCloudPlatform/ai-on-gke/ray-on-gke/TPU_guide.md

 init_jax_from_ray(num_workers=2)

 ```

+### TPU Multi-Host Workloads

 When initializing multi-host TPUs, the environment variables can be set using a mutating admission webhook.
 The webhook can be deployed following the instructions in the [README](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/kuberay-tpu-env-injector/ray-on-gke/user/kuberay-tpu-webhook#readme).

+A caveat when running multiple TPU pod slices of the same topology and type with Ray is that a single Ray worker group may be scheduled across multiple pod slices.
+This goes against the assumptions of the webhook and would lead to  pod-to-pod communication occuring over DCN rather than the high bandwidth ICI mesh.